lambdaclass/concrete/ROADMAP.md

 semantic equivalence remains the backend/differential gates, and release budgets consume rather than reinvent these facts.

-Trigger: start after Task R-0416 has a stable comparable corpus and at least one reproduced gap, regression, or release claim forces optimization work.
-If no performance claim is desired, execute the taxonomy and non-claim tasks and record `performance_not_claimed`; do not build speculative optimizers.
+Trigger: start after Task R-0416 has a stable comparable corpus.
+R-0417–R-0419 are required evidence infrastructure for the affirmed project claim; actual optimization work remains conditional on a reproduced gap, regression, or release-facing comparison.
+If no such gap exists, retain measured baselines and do not build speculative optimizers.

 Done when: every public performance claim names its workload/input, comparable reference, backend/target/profile/toolchain, metric and uncertainty, raw data,